-On either side of that strike, City were indebted to Willy Caballero for a trio of fine saves as Bayern’s greater experience started to show with clever passing triangles and incisive dribbles from Franck Ribery opening up a fledgling defence.
+On either side of that strike, City were indebted to their goalkeeper for a trio of fine saves as Bayern’s greater experience started to show with clever passing triangles and incisive dribbles from Franck Ribery opening up a fledgling defence.

 The game was in its seventh minute when Iheanacho gave a perfect demonstration of the benefits of City’s pressing game.

 The 19-year old pickpocketed Javi Martinez just outside the Bayern area before teeing up Oleksandr Zinchenko who saw his goalbound effort blocked by a defender.

 This brief passage of play may not have resulted in a goal but it did whet the appetite for what we might be enjoying at the Etihad Stadium this season.

 THE BOSS: Pep in the away dugout this time.